-Mark Strand is recognized as one of the premier contemporary American poets as well as an accomplished editor, translator and prose writer.
+Mark Strand was recognized as one of the premier American poets of his generation as well as an accomplished editor, translator, and prose writer.
 The hallmarks of his style are precise language, surreal imagery, and the recurring theme of absence and negation; later collections investigate ideas of the self with pointed, often urbane wit.
-Named the U.S. Poet Laureate in 1990, Strand’s career has spanned nearly four decades, and he has won numerous accolades from critics and a loyal following among readers.
+Named the U.S. Poet Laureate in 1990, Strand’s career spanned five decades, and he won numerous accolades from critics and a loyal following among readers.
 In 1999 he was awarded the prestigious Pulitzer Prize for Poetry for his collection Blizzard of One.

-Born on Prince Edward Island, Canada, Strand grew up in various cities across the United States.
+Born on Prince Edward Island, Canada, Strand grew up in various cities across the United States and in Colombia, Mexico, and Peru.
 Strand originally expressed interest in painting and hoped to become an artist.
-He received a B.A. from Antioch College and a B.F.A. from Yale University in 1959.
-His interest in painting waned, and by the age of twenty, he had decided to become a poet instead.
-Following his graduation from Yale, he went to Italy on a Fulbright Scholarship and studied nineteenth-century Italian poetry.
+He earned a BA from Antioch College in 1957 and a BFA from Yale University in 1959, where he studied with the painter Josef Albers.
+His interest in painting waned while at Yale, and he then decided to become a poet instead.
+Following his graduation, he went to Italy on a Fulbright Scholarship and studied 19th-century Italian poetry.
 “I was never much good with language as a child,” Strand admitted during an interview with Bill Thomas for the Los Angeles Times Magazine.
 “Believe me, the idea that I would someday become a poet would have come as a complete shock to everyone in my family.”
-Strand received his MFA from the Iowa Writers’ Workshop in 1962 and began teaching at various colleges and universities, including Yale, Princeton, and Harvard.
+Strand earned his MFA from the Iowa Writers’ Workshop in 1962 and began teaching at various colleges and universities, including Yale, Princeton, and Harvard.
 He spent a year in Brazil in 1965 as a Fulbright lecturer.
 Strand admitted there were some benefits to being a poet during the turbulent 1960s.
 “Groupies were a big part of the scene,” he told Thomas.
 “Poets were underground pop stars, and when we made the campus circuit, girls would flock around.
 It wasn’t bad.
 I rather liked the uncertainties of my life then.”